jfcloutier/karma_system/README.md

 * Karma Observer - TBD - Code providing an outsider's view on the robot's cognition
 * Karma Analyst - TBD - Code facilitating analysis of data gathered from running the robot

-The objective of this project is to explore *one* way to implemnt artificial basal cognition.
+The objective of this project is to explore *one* way to implemnt artificial agency.

+It asks the question: What does it take, at a minimum, for an autonomous robot to learn to survive in a world it knows initially almost nothing about?

 If successful, the software will animate an autonomous rover that can learn, on its own and starting with minimal a priori knowledge, how to survivably engage its environment by progressively making sense of it and discovering its affordances.